-Although the data set contains rich information, some samples are still noisy and are therefore misleading, largely because of mis-reporting by some firms.8 Following Cai and Liu (2009), I clean the sample and omit outliers by using the following criteria.
-First, observations with missing key financial variables (such as total assets, net value of fixed assets, sales, and gross value of the firm's output productivity) are excluded.
-Second, I drop firms with fewer than eight workers since they fall under a different legal regime, as mentioned in Brandt, Van Biesebroeck, and Zhang (2012).
+Although the data set contains rich information, some samples are still noisy and are therefore misleading, largely because of misreporting by some firms.
+Following Cai and Liu (2009), I clean the sample and omit outliers by using the following criteria.
+First, observations with missing key financial variables (such as total assets, net value of fixed assets, sales and gross value of the firm's output productivity) are excluded.
+Second, I drop firms with fewer than eight workers as they fall under a different legal regime, as mentioned in Brandt et al. (2012).

-Following Feenstra, Li, and Yu (2013), I delete observations according to the basic rules of the Generally Accepted Accounting Principles (GAAP) if any of the following are true: (1) liquid assets are greater than total assets; (2) total fixed assets are greater than total assets; (3) the net value of fixed assets is greater than total assets; (4) the firm's identification number is missing; or (5) an invalid established time exists (e.g., the opening month is later than December or earlier than January).
-After applying such a stringent filter to guarantee the quality of the production data, the filtered firm data are reduced by about 50 percent in each year, as shown in columns (3) and (4) of Appendix Table 1.
+Following Feenstra et al. (2013a), I delete observations according to the basic rules of the Generally Accepted Accounting Principles (GAAP) if any of the following are true:

+- (i) liquid assets are greater than total assets; - (ii) total fixed assets are greater than total assets; - (iii) the net value of fixed assets is greater than total assets, - (iv) the firm's identification number is missing; or - (v) an invalid established time exists (e.g. the opening month is later than December or earlier than January).

+After applying such a stringent filter to guarantee the quality of the production data, the filtered firm data are reduced by about 50% in each year, as shown in columns (3) and (4) of Appendix Table A1.

-Note that, in China's customs data set, some Chinese firms do not have their own production activity, but only export goods collected from other domestic firms or import goods from abroad and then sell them to other domestic companies (Ahn, Khandelwal, and Wei, 2011).9 To ensure the
+Note that, in China's customs data set, some Chinese firms do not have their own production activity but only export goods collected from other domestic firms or import goods from abroad and then sell them to other domestic companies (Ahn et al., 2010).
+To ensure the preciseness of the estimates, I exclude such trading companies from the sample in all the estimates.
+In particular, firms with names including any Chinese characters for Trading Company or Importing and Exporting Company are excluded from the sample.
+10